mohamedyousuf1/Multi-class-image-classifier/readme.md

-# Polyp Shape Classification using CNN Models in Pytorch
+# Multi class image Classification using CNN Models in Pytorch

 This project implements a polyp shape classification system using various CNN models.
 The code is designed to automatically identify classes based on the folder structure of the dataset and train a model to classify images into these classes.
 The assigned label for each class will be generated in classes.json file inside the output file